notifi-network/notifi-network.github.io/docs/integration-overview/alert-depth.md

 - #### Broadcast {#broadcast}

   Broadcasts are used for any alerts that are supposed to go to multiple users at the same time, such as product announcements or events.
-  They can be triggered through the [Admin Panel](https://admin.dev.notifi.network), which allows members of the dApp admin team to manually compose and send out messages to subscribers.
+  They can be triggered through the [Admin Panel](https://admin.dev.notifi.network), which allows members of the dapp admin team to manually compose and send out messages to subscribers.
 This is the recommended way for one-off or individual messages, such as announcements of new features or marketing campaigns.

   Alternatively, they can also be triggered via API access using the **Node Client**.
-This enables very flexible and custom alert triggering logic where the dApp fully owns the decision of when to send out notifications.
+This enables very flexible and custom alert triggering logic where the dapp fully owns the decision of when to send out notifications.
 If Notifi does not provide a dedicated [Source](alert-depth#source), the Node Client is the best automated solution.

 - #### Direct Push {#direct-push}